Tax ID number, Employer ID number, and ITIN? What Are the Differences?

 Read more about when your business might need an EIN.

 Business Types and Tax ID Numbers

 A sole proprietorship commonly uses the owner's Social Security number for the tax number for the business.
 Since the business files and pays taxes through the owner's personal tax return, the SSN is the only Taxpayer ID Number needed.

 The single-member LLC business type is an exception.
-If you are the sole owner of an LLC, you should use your Social Security Number in some cases, and your EIN in others.
-In general, use your Social Security Number for most forms, but use the EIN of the business.
+If you are the sole owner of an LLC, you may need to use your Social Security Number in some cases, and your EIN in others.
+In general, use your Social Security Number for most forms, but use the EIN of the business for employment tax forms.